804: The Deadly Mantis

 [Imitating.]
 Good night, Mrs. Calabash.

-Vaudevillian, comedian, and singer Jimmy Durante (1893-1980) had three signature phrases: “Inka dinka doo” (also the title of one of his signature songs), “Stop da music!” (see note below), and the signoff from his radio show, which became a national catchphrase in the 1930s: “Goodnight, Mrs. Calabash, wherever you are.”
-For decades, Durante was coy about the meaning of the last one, but in 1966 he finally revealed it was a tribute to his first wife, Jean, who had died in 1943.
+Vaudevillian, comedian, and singer Jimmy Durante had three signature phrases: “Inka dinka doo” (also the title of one of his signature songs), “Stop da music!”, and the signoff from his radio show, which became a national catchphrase in the 1930s: “Goodnight, Mrs. Calabash," which he later changed to "Goodnight Mrs. Calabash, wherever you are.”
+For decades, Durante was coy about the meaning of the Calabash signoff, but in 1966 he finally revealed it was a tribute to his first wife, Jean; when she died in 1943, he added "wherever you are."
 “Mrs. Calabash” was his pet name for her, taken from a small town they had visited on a cross-country drive.

 Hey, maybe this guy’d volunteer to smear himself with peanut butter and stand on the Chrysler Building.